dataforgoodfr/quotaclimat/README_PRINT_MEDIA.md

 - `START_DATE` / `END_DATE`: Custom date range (when SELECT_DATE=true)
 - `FACTIVA_DAYS_BEFORE_TODAY`: Lookback days from today (default: 7)
 - `FACTIVA_STATS_ANALYSIS_DURATION`: Duration of analysis period (default: 7)
-- `FACTIVA_MINIMAL_WORD_COUNT`: Minimun number of keywords to consider in the query extraction (e.g., if FACTIVA_MINIMAL_WORD_COUNT is equal to 100, the job will compute the number of articles for each source with at least 100 words)
+- `FACTIVA_MINIMAL_WORD_COUNT`: Minimun number of keywords to consider in the query extraction (e.g., if FACTIVA_MINIMAL_WORD_COUNT is equal to 100, the job will compute the number of articles for each source with at least 100 words) - Must be aligned with MINIMAL_WORD_COUNT of job 3

 ---